hmans/miniplex/README.md

 ### Reuse archetypes where possible

-The `archetype` function aims to be idempotent and will reuse existing archetypes for the same categories of entities, so you will never risk accidentally creating multiple indices of the same archetypes.
+The `archetype` function aims to be idempotent and will reuse existing archetypes for the same queries passed to it, so you will never risk accidentally creating multiple indices of the same archetypes.
 It is, however, a comparatively heavyweight function, and you are advised to, wherever possible, reuse previously created archetypes.

 For example, creating your archetypes within a system function like this will work, but unnecessarily create additional overhead, and is thus not recommended: